 Kyiv, Ukraine’s capital is so rich in history that you can’t miss taking a free walking tour of the city.
-Tours will show off Kyiv’s dramatic Soviet style architecture whilst talking you through the city’s colourful past, and then point out some of their most beautiful golden-domed churches (Saint Michaels and Saint Andrews are stunners!).
-On the flip side, Andriyivskyy Descent is where you’ll find independent cafes, local galleries, modern street art and bric-a-brac stalls lining the winding cobbled streets.
+Tours will show off Kyiv’s dramatic Soviet-style architecture whilst talking you through the city’s colorful past, and then point out some of their most beautiful golden-domed churches (Saint Michaels and Saint Andrews are stunners!).
+On the flip side, Andriyivskyy Descent is where you’ll find independent cafes, local galleries, modern street art, and bric-a-brac stalls lining the winding cobbled streets.
 Don’t miss popping into Lviv Handmade Chocolate café at the bottom of the road for a ridiculously rich melted chocolate drink and hand-crafted truffles.

 Submitted by Michaela from This FP Planet